FAQ | Get all the info

 The most important thing: interest in the themes energy and data.

+Don't forget your laptop and possibly a sleeping bag.
 If you are coming from outside Switzerland, please don't forget your power adapter.
-We can only provide a limited number.

 However, we will provide you with a basic set of materials such as papers, flipcharts, post-it, food and drinks.